Why Enroll in Kinesiology at MSU?

 Statement of Professional Goals (Goal Statement)

-From an autobiographical perspective, applicants should discuss their reasons for pursuing a master’s degree in kinesiology.
+From an autobiographical perspective, applicants should discuss their reasons for pursuing a doctoral degree in kinesiology.
 This statement is a very important part of the file for the review committee.
-Candidates should present a thoughtful and extended written portrait, approximately two pages long, double-spaced, of their reasons for pursuing advanced graduate study, the match between their goals and the program's characteristics, and the major issues of scholarly and professional interest that they wish to explore during their graduate career.
+Candidates should present a thoughtful and extended written portrait, approximately two pages long, single-spaced, of their reasons for pursuing advanced graduate study, the match between their goals and the program's characteristics, and the major issues of scholarly and professional interest that they wish to explore during their graduate career.
 It is important to mention shared interests with specific MSU Kinesiology faculty members.
 Applicants should respond to the following questions:

 - How have my experiences and intellectual growth shaped questions that an advanced graduate program might help me to explore?